akupferb/808xmidterm/README.md

 ## Doxygen/Documention

-Run 'doxygen doxygen_config', then check the html or latex directory for documentation.
+cd docs, then run 'doxygen Doxyfile', then check the html or latex directory for documentation.
-TODO: in docs directory

 ## Backlog/Worklog